 Media Advisory: Second Gentleman at JWV's National Executive Committee Conference

-JWV is very honored that the Second Gentleman Douglas Emhoff will be joining us at our upcoming National Executive Committee conference.WASHINGTON, DC, UNITED STATES OF AMERICA, February 16, 2024 /EINPresswire.com/ -- ***MEDIA ADVISORY***
+JWV is very honored that the Second Gentleman Douglas Emhoff will be joining us at our upcoming National Executive Committee conference.WASHINGTON, DC, UNITED STATES OF AMERICA, February 20, 2024 /EINPresswire.com/ --

 WHAT: